pranab/sifarish/README.md

 processing.
 For real time recommendation please use the tutorial document there is a separate tutorial document realtime\_recommendation\_tutorial.txt

+## Configuration
+Please refer to the wiki page for a detailed list of all configuration parameters

 ## Help
 Please feel free to email me at pkghosh99@gmail.com